-Evidence of current immigration status if currently in the United States
+Evidence of current immigration status (if currently inside the United States)

 Step 4: Pay the SEVIS fee +

 Once you’ve received your DS-2019, you will need to pay a SEVIS fee to the US Department of Homeland Security.
-In order to pay, complete the Form I-901 along with the payment via mail or the Internet (dependents in F-2 or J-2 status are not required to pay the fee).
-The SEVIS fee must be paid at least three business days prior to a visa interview or the filing of the change of status application in the US.
-Learn more about the SEVIS fee.
-Make sure you keep a printout of the receipt confirming the I-901 fee payment.
+In order to pay, complete the Form I-901 along with the payment (dependents in F-2 or J-2 status are not required to pay the fee).
+This fee must be paid at least three business days prior to a visa interview.
+Learn more about the SEVIS fee and be to keep a printout of the receipt confirming payment.